 Apparently, everyone working at Parker’s Janesville plant received one of these pens; Henry Ahrbecker, who got this one, was a 64-year-old part-time custodian.

 Priority AA-1 was the highest procurement priority, used by the U.S. government to purchase parts and supplies for critical projects such as the Manhattan Project.
-Parker registered copyright for this ad, containing the phrase “Priority AA-1” on June 20, 1945, possibly after someone questioned the company’s use of the term, so that its advertising could continue to say “under Priority AA-1 orders” even though those orders did not come from the government.
+Parker registered copyright for this ad, containing the phrase “Priority AA-1” on June 20, 1945 (Catalog of Copyright Entries, New Series.
+Vol. 40 No. 1 Pg.
+167, Library of Congress Copyright Office, 1945.
+Registration number KK 33131).

 This information came from Colonel John A. Hauck, U.S. Army (Retired), who as a staff sergeant was a divisional clerk in the Army’s 7th Infantry Division while the division was deployed to retake and hold the Aleutian Islands of Attu and Kiska.